Synthetic cannabinoids, like WIN-55, make it easy to get reproducible results.

 Are Synthetic Cannabinoids Safe?

-Despite any potential benefits of synthetic cannabis, the cons outweigh the pros.
-Toxicological findings have clearly demonstrated that synthetic cannabinoids are not a safe alternative to cannabis due to their enhanced toxicity.
+Despite any potential benefits of synthetic cannabis, the cons may outweigh some of the pros.
+Toxicological findings have clearly demonstrated that synthetic cannabinoids are not always a safe alternative to cannabis due to their enhanced toxicity.

 The chemical differences of synthetic cannabinoids and their powerful cannabimimetic effects increase the risk of adverse reactions.
 The different cellular and metabolic signaling pathways of synthetic cannabinoid excretion may cause the enhanced toxicity of WIN-55.

 Cannabis has never directly caused death, according to a recent 2019 review.
-This is in severe contrast to synthetic cannabis, which certainly has.
-Cannabis has similar health benefits to the few that synthetic cannabinoids have.
-But it makes no sense to promote the use of synthetic cannabis given the safety profile of genuine cannabis.
+This is in contrast to types of synthetic cannabis, which certainly has.

 Synthesizing CBD Is Not The Same Thing As Synthetic CBD